mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 ## <a id="topic4"></a>Configuration

-The configuration variable `jit` determines whether JIT compilation is enabled or disabled.
-If it is enabled, the configuration variables `jit_above_cost`, `jit_inline_above_cost`, and `jit_optimize_above_cost` determine whether JIT compilation is performed for a query, and how much effort is spent doing so.

-The decision whether to use or not JIT is cost-based is controlled by the GUCs:
+The configuration parameter [jit]((../../../ref_guide/config_params/guc-list.html#jit)) determines whether JIT compilation is enabled or disabled.
+If it is enabled, the decision whether to use or not JIT is cost-based is controlled by the GUCs:

 - [jit_above_cost](../../../ref_guide/config_params/guc-list.html#jit_above_cost): All queries with a higher total cost get JITed, *without* optimization (expensive part), corresponding to -O0.
 This commonly already results in significant speedups if expression/deforming is a bottleneck (removing dynamic branches mostly).
 - [jit_optimize_above_cost](../../../ref_guide/config_params/guc-list.html#jit_optimize_above_cost): all queries with a higher total cost get JITed, *with* optimization (expensive part).
 - [jit_inline_above_cost](../../../ref_guide/config_params/guc-list.html#jit_inline_above_cost): inlining is tried if query has higher cost.

-Whenever the total cost of a query is above these limits, JITing is performed.
+Whenever the total cost of a query is above these limits, JIT is performed.

 Note that setting the JIT cost parameters to ‘0’ will force all queries to be JIT-compiled and as a result slowing down all your queries.

-Since GPORCA and Postgres Optimizer use different models and the relation of their costs varies, you must tune these JIT threshold according to your practical usage.
-The configuration parameters should be tuned when GPORCA is enabled or disabled, as the meaning of cost is different for ORCA and legacy optimizer.
+You should tune these configuration parameters when you enable or disable GPORCA, as the meaning of cost is different for GPORCA and Postgres Optimizer.